 As well, a probiotic supplement designed to support your gut environment can also help promote your immune health.
 Hyperbiotics Immune is not only a high quality probiotic supplement, it also includes the immune system triad: bioavailable vitamin C, zinc, and echinacea.
 Bioavailability means your body will more easily be able to absorb these immune-boosting ingredients.
 You see, we use a controlled-release delivery method so that these ingredients bypass your stomach acids and make it to your gut unscathed - where the nutrient absorption actually takes place.

 This groundbreaking formula also contains EpiCor®, a particularly impressive, immune-enhancing ingredient with 3 times the antioxidant power of any known fruit and significant clinical studies to back it up.1 When you combine probiotic bacteria with all of these ingredients, you’re fortifying your immune function at its core and increasing the odds that you’ll feel your best.
 And bonus - because it doesn’t require refrigeration, it makes the ideal traveling companion!

 Tip #3: Prioritize Sleep and Relaxation

 Whether you find yourself exploring new sites or hosting hectic family dinners, a vacation can sometimes feel like the opposite of relaxation.
-But a recent study shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immunity.2
+But a recent study shows that a chronic lack of sleep can have a direct impact on your health by suppressing natural immune function.2